docdyhr/ansible-keyring/README.md

 Reproduces the same error as above:
 **ERROR!
 Vault password client script ~/.ansible/vault-keyring-client.py did not find a secret for vault-id=ansible_key_test: b'vault-keyring-client could not find key="ansible_key_test" for user="$USER" via backend="macOS Keyring"\n'**

+It turns out that vault-keyring-client.py and vault-keyring.py uses to different methods to get 'username'! vault-keyring.py works nicely and the other one not!

 ## Notes

 **NB!** It's recommended to put any password files / scripts outside the current folder for security reasons - example path: ***~/.ansible***